 So we decided that we would do one event in Oklahoma City, and we dreamed up what we believed would be the perfect event outline, which would accomplish the following:

-- Attract amazing people who were interested in, or already successful investing in real estate, that wanted to network with other like minded people and grow their portfolios
+Attract amazing people who were interested in, or already successful investing in real estate, that wanted networking with other like minded people and grow their portfolios

 Oklahoma City was our beta test, and even though we had a few bumps in the road (too heavy of meal choices, hotel was a “party hotel” and super loud at night), the attendees loved it, and wanted more.
 As we were leaving that event, multiple people came up to us to ask – when is the next trip?